OnkelTem/anki-dm/README.md

 }
 ```

 Now if you run `composer install` it should download and install everything.
+The `anki-dm` executable will be installed under `./vendor/bin/` directory.

 ## Usage